HumanCompatibleAI/reward-preprocessing/README.md

 ## Docker
 You can also use our [Docker image](https://hub.docker.com/repository/docker/ejenner/reward_preprocessing) instead of the installation procedure described above.
-However, note that the Mujoco key file in `/root/.mujoco/mjkey.txt` is empty in the image, you will need to enter a valid license key there.

-If you use the `latest` tag of the image, you will get an image that already includes the code and is ready to go (except for the Mujoco key).
+If you use the `latest` tag of the image, you will get an image that already includes the code and is ready to go.
 You can also mount the code into the Docker image from your local disk instead (e.g. for development purposes).
-In that case, we suggest you use `scripts/start_docker.sh`.
-More specifically:
-- Set the `MUJOCO_KEY_URL` environment variable to a URL that returns a Mujoco key when accessed
-- Set the `REWARD_PREPROCESSING_DIR` environment variable to the path to this repository on your machine
-- Make sure you've pulled the `dependencies` tag of the Docker image
-- If you have Docker set up such that it requires root privileges, you'll need to turn `docker run` in `scripts/start_docker.sh` into `sudo docker run`
-- Now run `scrips/start_docker.sh`.
-This will create and start a Docker container and set up a few things (such as the Mujoco key).
-You then get an interactive shell inside the Docker container.
-This repository will be mounted to `/reward_preprocessing` inside the container.

 Note: you mustn't have a `.venv/` virtual environment inside this repository if you want to mount it into the container this way. `poetry` will use the mounted repository otherwise.
 By default, `poetry` creates virtual environments in a separate